 What kind of clinical placements does your program offer?

 We use a variety of placements.
 Students request clinical placements when they anticipate taking a clinical in the next quarter, and our site coordinator arranges placements with preceptors.
 All learners need placements in which they develop skills in assessment and in pharmacologic and interpersonal therapeutics.
 You indicate the types of clients you want to work with and the kinds of skills you want to work on at the particular time.
-We endeavor to find placements near where you live or work.

 I live out of state; can I attend your program through distance learning (are all of your courses accessible online)?